 - Audio.
 Nanny cameras with audio let you speak to your kids and babysitters for better monitoring.
 As to the law issues, note to follow the audio recording laws when you need to record audios.

 - Wireless.
-A wireless nanny cam lets you watch live video feeds while other nanny cameras just record the video for you to watch later.
+A wireless security cameras for baby monitoring lets you watch live video feeds while other nanny cameras just record the video for you to watch later.